elBukkit/MagicPlugin/MIGRATION.md

 Spell shops were re-balanced.
 You can now tweak the "worth_base" value in config.yml to scale spell prices up or down.

+Spell shops now default to an emerald-based economy (rather than XP) if Vault is not found.
+This is configurable via worth_items in config.yml.

 ## 4.6

 4.6 is a major change under the hood, the biggest since 4.0.
 I've tried to keep everything